Creating a trip

 A trip has three statuses.
 Status does not change automatically based on dates — you control it manually:

-• Active — set this when you hit the trail; starts the safety timer and sends your shared link live
+- Active — tap Go on the Start tab when you hit the trail; arms return-by monitoring and sends your shared link live

-• Completed — set this on return; cancels monitoring and closes the trip
+- Completed — finish from the Start tab on return; cancels monitoring and closes the trip

 Once a trip is set to Active, the shared edit link is locked — collaborators can no longer make changes.
 The trip owner can still edit.
 This prevents accidental changes to a live plan.